Home > Services > Breast reduction

 • Do not wear jewelry.

-The procedure is usually performed under general anesthesia, sometimes under mild or local anesthesia.
-The surgeon corrects the sagging by sculpting the breast: reducing excess skin, raising the level of the nipple and, if necessary, reducing the diameter of the areola.
-This takes about two hours.
+The procedure is performed under general anesthesia.
+The surgeon corrects the sagging by sculpting the breast through reducing excess skin and raising the level of the nipple.
+This procedure takes about three to four hours.

-You can return home on the day of the operation.
-Make sure you are escorted back home by someone reliable.
+You will be able to return home on the same day as your surgery.
 The bruises and swelling will disappear after a few weeks.
-You can also take the painkillers prescribed by your surgeon if you are in too much pain.
+You can also take the painkillers prescribed by your surgeon for pain management.

-You can resume work four or five days after surgery.
 During convalescence at home, avoid moving your arms too much.
 Sleep on your back or on your side and avoid driving.
 You can resume your daily activities after a few weeks.
 You will have to wait between two and three weeks to do sports again.
-Complete healing can take up to a year.
-A vitamin E cream can speed up the process.

 • No alcohol